pjrigali/pyjr/README.md

     pip install pyjr

 ### Future Work
 * Plot classes have not been vetted.
-(All plots, besides barchart, are functional)
 * Documentation of classes and functions.
 * Update to TimeSeries, Tuning and Features.
 * Test all model classes and functions.